evelyntys/project-1-tourist-attractions/readme.md

 <b> 3.
 Map popups</b>

 <b> Routing </b>
-* Obtain directions to the attraction based on their current location
+* Obtain directions to the attraction based on their current location (default) or input a location

 <b> Nearby search </b>
 * Search for available amenities nearby (e.g. food, stations) within a 1km radius of the chosen attraction